LeoLQH/161B_Natural_Disaster/README.md

 Reference: https://public.emdat.be/

-### D. Challenges & Limitations
-Finding datasets with consistent granularity
-Finding a large number of health indicator features in public datasets

-### E. Next Steps
-Build on our proof-of-concept by evaluating additional health conditions and additional cities

-Allocate resources to high risk areas

 ### D. Methodology Overview
 Year is treated as a continuous variable.
 All analyses were performed at a significance level of 0.05